scottschiller/SoundManager2/README.md

 SoundManager 2 was released in 2006 and had a much more feature-rich and better-structured API, particularly at the time, thanks to learnings and feedback from the original SoundManager project.
 SM2 grew to be relatively popular among sites that used sound, whether as effects or a core part of the site experience.
 (Most sites used either SM2, or the jQuery-library-friendly jPlayer project.)

-== Why 2.97?
+__Why version 2.97?__

-* SoundManager 2 has been at "version" 2.97 for a long time, because 2.97 was arguably the best llama-ass-whipping version of WinAmp.
+SoundManager 2 has been at "version" 2.97 for a long time, because 2.97 was arguably the best llama-ass-whipping version of WinAmp.
 (WinAmp 3 was not as good, and WinAmp 5 was "the best of 2 and 3 combined.")
 This MP3 player was my favourite Windows app during the 90's, and is missed as there's nothing quite like it on OS X where I spend most of my time these days.